HGmin1159/HGmin1159.github.io/_posts/2021-09-15-quantum6_eng.md

 #### C. Adding measure

- We can add the measurement with below command.
+ We can add the measurement with the below command.

 ```
 circ.measure(i,j)